 We also added an addition on to our house, and moved some things around in the process, so our network was adapted to accommodate those changes.
 I still was able to handle the logistics of all this, but we ultimately reached a point in time when a problem arose that I couldn't fix.
 We found a local consultant who helped us install a signal amplifier, which was great for a while.

-That technology was rapidly improving, and over a period of several years, we upgraded the 'amplifying' types of devices several times, migrated to newer wireless standards, added access point technology, hard wired more areas in our home, and most importantly learned to change the default router settings and added WEP encryption to access our network.
+That technology was rapidly improving, and over a period of several years, we upgraded the 'amplifying' types of devices several times, migrated to newer wireless standards, added access point technology, hard wired more areas in our home, and most importantly learned to change the default router settings along with adding WEP encryption to secure access to our network.

 My 2nd Monitor